MathisWellmann/lfest-rs/README.md

 :warning: This is a personal project, use a your own risk.

 :warning: The results may not represent real trading results on any given exchange.
+Currently there is no correct implementation of order margining, which is fine for me but may not work for your purposes.
+Also automatic liquidation is terrible.

 lfest-rs is a blazingly fast simulated exchange capable of leveraged positions.
 It gets fed external data either as a trade or a candle to update the internal state